-It’s not just early training for Baby’s future soccer career – teaching her to pass a ball back and forth with you helps her lay the mental groundwork for the back and forth of conversation, and for cooperating and playing with classmates a few years down the road, not to mention the small motor development.
+It’s not just early training for Baby’s future soccer career – teaching them to pass a ball back and forth with you helps them lay the mental groundwork for the back and forth of conversation, and for cooperating and playing with classmates a few years down the road, not to mention the small motor development.